 “Reporting Hotlines” have been established and operated as a system to enable employees to directly report and seek advice regarding their concerns, such as compliance issues that could develop into a crisis.
 In addition, multiple reporting routes have been secured, and a system that makes it easy for required information to rise to the governance organization has been created.

-As for post-crisis response, we have established a risk management system that the risk manager (Corporate Officer of Corporate Headquarters) is responsible for as stipulated in the Risk Management Rules.
+As for post-crisis response, we have established a risk management system that the Vice President of Crisis Management (Vice President of Corporate Headquarters) is responsible for as stipulated in the Risk Management Rules.
 A risk management officer for each material risk that could have a major impact on the Group and stipulates countermeasures for both non-emergency and emergency situations by creating a Risk Management Manual.

 When a crisis occurs, the risk management officer convenes the Emergency Response Meeting, decides on the most appropriate response based on the impact the crisis will have on the Group and stakeholders, and resolve the problem.